antoinelame/GazeTracking/README.md

 gaze.is_blinking()
 ```

-Returns `True` is the user's eyes are closed.
+Returns `True` if the user's eyes are closed.

 ### Webcam frame